09:30am-10:30am

 Dr Sephie Goodsir

 Dr Sephie Goodsir is an ST7 in acute internal medicine with a deep passion for medical education.
 Having completed a postgraduate certificate in medical education, she is dedicated to fostering the next generation of healthcare professionals through teaching medical students and actively contributing to educational initiatives.
-Sephie has also successfully completed the Chief Registrar Programme, where she honed her leadership skills and gained invaluable experience in managing clinical teams and improving patient care.
+Sephie has also successfully completed the RCP Chief Registrar Programme where she honed her leadership skills and gained invaluable experience in managing clinical teams and improving patient care.

-Throughout her career, she has answered a diverse range of bleeps, from the unexpected invasion of errant pigeons to major incidents of total IT failures and structural collapses, she has enjoyed many a varied and unusual on call shift and looks forward to passing on these skills to the next generation of medical registrars.
+Throughout her career, she has answered a diverse range of bleeps, from the unexpected invasion of errant pigeons to major incidents of total IT failures and structural collapses.
+She has enjoyed many a varied and unusual on-call shift and looks forward to passing on these skills to the next generation of medical registrars.

 Dr Sephie Goodsir